 - 1 Install the system cover. - 2 If applicable, install the system into the rack.
-For more information, see the Rack Installation Guide at Dell.com/poweredgemanuals. - 3 Reconnect the peripherals and connect the system to the electrical outlet. - 4 Turn on the system, including any attached peripherals.
+For more information, see the Rack Installation Guide at Dell.com/poweredgemanuals. - 3 Reconnect the peripherals and connect the system to the electrical outlet. - 4 Turn on the attached peripherals and then turn on the system